Tdarnell/osrs-world-ping/README.md

 # Old School RuneScape World Scraper

 This Python script scrapes the Old School RuneScape (OSRS) world list and stores the data in a SQLite database.
-It is currently hard coded to ping all member worlds located in Germany or the United Kingdom and stores the ping data and player count.
-A simple addition would be to make this take command line arguments to specify which countries to ping, or read a configuration file.

 ## Dependencies